Obi Kyei: Professional career

 In July 2017, Kyei had a one-game stint for the Albury Wodonga Bandits in the South East Australian Basketball League (SEABL).

 Kyei joined Cuxhaven BasCats of the German ProB for the 2017–18 season.
 He played 10 games between 23 September and 18 November.
 He subsequently joined the Leeds Force of the British Basketball League, where he played two games between 26 November and 1 December.

 Kyei joined the Logan Thunder of the Queensland Basketball League (QBL) for the 2018 season.

 In August 2018, Kyei signed with Força Lleida CE of the Spanish LEB Gold.

 On 21 May 2019, Kyei signed a two-year deal with the Adelaide 36ers of the Australian National Basketball League (NBL).
 He averaged 3.3 points and 4.2 rebounds in 28 games played for the team.
 On 29 September 2020, he was granted a release by the 36ers to pursue business interests.

 On 21 June 2021, Kyei joined the Logan Thunder of the NBL1 North for the remainder of the 2021 season.
 He averaged 11.2 points and 10.2 rebounds per game in five games played.
 He returned to the Thunder for the 2022 season and averaged 10.1 points and 11.4 rebounds in 11 games.

 Kyei joined the Sydney Comets of NBL1 East for the 2024 season.
-His impressive start to the NBL1 season saw him gain NBL interest.